SAS Press author Matt Windham shows you how to use the SAS procedure PROC HTTP to grab raw data from a website.

 How many of you have been given a SAS data set with variables such as Age, Height, and Weight and some or all of them were stored as character values instead of numeric?
 Probably EVERYONE!
 Yes, we all know how to do the old "swap and drop" (rename and convert), but

 This SAS Jedi is very excited about the SAS 9.4 M4 release, which brought many wonderful gifts just in time for Christmas.
 So in the interest of extending the Christmas spirit, I'm going to blog about some of my favorites!
 I've long loved the SAS DO statement variant which allows

 SAS temporary arrays are an underutilized jewel in the SAS toolbox.
 I find that many beginning to intermediate SAS programmers are not familiar with temporary arrays.
 The good news is that there is nothing complicated about them and they are very useful.
 First of all, what is a temporary array?

 As technology expands, we have a similarly increasing need to create programs that can be handed off – to clients, to regulatory agencies, to parent companies, or to other projects – and handed off with little or no modification needed by the recipient.
 Minimizing modification by the recipient often requires

-Suppose you are using SAS Studio (perhaps with the University Edition) and the statistical task you need to perform is not a supported option or feature in SAS.
+Suppose you are using SAS Studio and the statistical task you need to perform is not a supported option or feature in SAS.
 I know that sounds almost impossible because the statistical tasks in SAS Studio are so awesome.
 But, just in case you need to tweak a program or

 Our new book, Exercises and Projects for The Little SAS® Book Fifth Edition, includes a variety of exercises to help people learn SAS programming.
 Rebecca Ottesen, Lora Delwiche and I designed this book so that it can be used either in a classroom setting or by individual readers working alone.